matloff/revisit/README.md

 The resulting p-value indicates a "significant" result, but there is an X in the warning column.
-The estimated age coefficient here, about 0.0034 is tiny; a 10-year difference in age corresponds to a difference in mean rating of only abou 0.034, minuscule for ratings in the range of 1 to 5.
+The estimated age coefficient here, about 0.0034 is tiny; a 10-year difference in age corresponds to a difference in mean rating of only about 0.034, minuscule for ratings in the range of 1 to 5.
 This "significant" result is likely of no practical interest.

 ### Third example